nawforce/apex-link/doc/Types.md

 For external & internal use, the DependentHolder->Depenent relationships are rolled up and stored on TypeDeclarations that implement DependentType.
 This model is uni-directional in that it only records holder relationships and it records them using TypeId references rather than object<->objeect lookups.

 For example, if Apex code references a Label there will be Depedent<->DependencyHolder bi-directional relationship between that Apex code block and the specific Label and a type level relationship from Labels back to the Apex class via it's TypeId.
-The detailed relationship can be be used for forward/reverse reporting, whilst the type level relationship only supports reverse reporting but crucially for invalidation handling.
+The detailed relationship can be be used for forward/reverse reporting, whilst the type level relationship only supports reverse reporting and importantly support invalidation handling.

 ## Invalidation Handling
-The dependency relationship enable to perform a form of invalidation handling to ensure that we are always reporting the correct diagnostics during IDE editing.
+The dependency relationship enable a form of invalidation handling to ensure that we are always reporting the correct diagnostics during IDE editing.
 Briefly, when metadata is changed (including Apex code) we automatically re-validate any metadata that could be impacted by following the type level dependency holder relationships.

 For example, lets say the Labels available were changed, to re-validate our Apex code we find all classes that may be impacted via the type level dependency holder relationships on DependentType.
 The re-validation of these Apex classes will cause them to report diagnostics for any Labels they depend on that are no longer available.